 Did you know that with every beat of your heart, every minute of every day, your heart sends you an indication of how it’s doing?
 And that communication is your heart rate.
-Rates change as we age so it’s important to know what your ideal heart rate is while resting and for optimal exercise.
-You can easily go through life never knowing what it is, but, since knowing your rate may help you impact the quality of your life and the potential to fight disease, isn’t it worth it?
+Your rate will change as you age so it’s important to know what your ideal heart rate is while resting and for optimal exercise throughout your lifetime.
+You can easily go through life never knowing what your rate is, but, since it may impact the quality of your life and the potential to fight disease, isn’t it worth taking some time to learn about it?

 It’s a good indicator that we need exercise ∗.
 That we need to stay active.
 That we are made to move.
 And while your heart is the main reason to strive to take one more flight of stairs, do the treadmill for 5 more minutes or stick to your aerobic class when you don’t feel like going, your heart rate will let you know how you are doing with that goal.

 But we have good news.
 Great news actually.
 And that is that tracking and recording your heart rate, even when you are sleeping, is possible with the help of a fitness tracker.
 All you have to do is purchase a tracker and if it has a watch feature, replace your watch with it.
-If there is no watch feature and it clips, clip it to your clothes as the manufacturer recommends.
+If there is no watch feature use as the manufacturer recommends.
 Also note that since you wear it while moving, it’s important to read the manufacturers instructions on how to use the tracker properly.

-So, before we get into the trackers, let’s reiterate why knowing your heart rate is so important.
+So, before we get into fitness trackers, let’s reiterate why knowing your heart rate is so important.

-We featured these interesting quotes in December that we believe are worth repeating.
+We featured these interesting quotes in December that are worth repeating.
 See if you agree.

 When it comes to exercising and your heart rate or exertion, knowing your target heart rate can help you be more conscious of the effort you’re putting in, or the effort you still need to put in.
 If you track your heart rate during exercise and you know what zone you should be in you can adjust the intensity as necessary and save yourself time and effort while getting the most out of your workout.